alevani/ant_war_simulation/README.md

 }
 ```

-**Maybe we could have multiple species each with their own properties for individuals**
+**Maybe we could have multiple species each with their own properties for individuals, cause it could be interesting to see their behaviours as well. as for instance, if too much of ants there is of one colony at a specific location, then some ants from other colonies/species will be afraid of getting close (number is power?)**

 ### Introduction